SesameSesame

 • GitHub PAT: Available for repository operations

-3. Agent Execution
+3. Agent Bootstrap

 The agent CLI is spawned as a subprocess with: